 Optional: Onion slices, fresh rosemary or thyme, sliced potatoes and carrots

-- Heat oil in a dutch oven or frying pan over medium heat.
-Liberally season the roast with salt and pepper and then place in the frying pan.
+- Heat oil in a dutch oven over medium heat.
+Liberally season the roast with salt and pepper and then place in the pan.
 Then sprinkle the garlic powder on top.
 Brown the meat on both sides in the hot oil.

-- If cooking in a dutch oven, preheat the oven to 275°F. Cover with broth and top with onion slices and herbs if desired.
+- Preheat the oven to 275°F. Cover with broth and top with onion slices and herbs if desired.
 Place the lid on and cook for 3 hours, or until tender.